overview

 Approach

-Steve’s sales approach centered on transparency, humor, and acknowledging common frustrations with the car industry.
-I translated this approach into a cohesive personal brand that emphasized approachability and honesty.
-By leaning into a kitschy, retro-inspired aesthetic, the design intentionally broke from the polished, corporate look typical of dealership branding, helping Steve feel more human and trustworthy by contrast.
+I translated Steve’s transparent, humor-driven sales approach into a cohesive visual system.
+By leaning into a high-trust, retro-inspired aesthetic, the design intentionally departed from the polished, cold look of standard dealership collateral to make Steve feel more human and accessible.

-The visual system was designed to be flexible, allowing it to adapt across different dealerships while maintaining consistent brand recognition.
+• Adaptability: Designed the system to be flexible, allowing it to scale across flyers and digital assets while maintaining consistent recognition at different locations.

 Design